purescript/documentation/README.md

 - Using PureScript libraries (those docs belong with the corresponding libraries)
 - A PureScript language teaching course (use the [PureScript by Example](https://leanpub.com/purescript/read) book or other resources)
+- Introduction to package managers and dependency management

 Feel free to make an issue to discuss amending the scope.